alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

 There are multiple options to deploy the tool.

-If you are familiar with Infrastructure as Code, there are 4 ways for you to create all of the resources neccesary for Lambda Power Tuning:
+If you are familiar with Infrastructure as Code, there are 4 ways for you to create all of the resources neccesary for Lambda Power Tuning.

 The following three options utilize [AWS CloudFormation](https://aws.amazon.com/cloudformation/) on your behalf to create the neccessary resources.
 Each will create a new CloudFormation stack in your AWS account containing all the resources for the Lambda Power Tuning tool.
 1. The easiest way is to [deploy the app via the AWS Serverless Application Repository (SAR)](#option1)
 1. Manually [using the AWS SAM CLI](#option2)
 1. Manually [using the AWS CDK](#option3)

-You can also [deploy manually with Terraform](#option6) by Hashicorp
+You can also [deploy manually with Terraform](#option6) by Hashicorp.

 If you don't want to deal with any Infrastructure as Code tool, you can use one of the following:
 1. The [Lumigo CLI](#option4) (which will take care of both deployment and execution)